farhan965/Pizza-Sales-end-to-end-Data-Analysis-Project/README.md

 - MS SQL SERVER
 - SQL SERVER MANAGEMENT STUDIO
 - TABLEAU

+## Analytics:

+Analyzed key indicators for our pizza sales data to gain insights into our business performance.
+Calculated the following metrics:

 Total Revenue: The sum of the total price of all pizza orders.